arden-rh/arden-rh/README.md

 #### 6 quick qs:

 - 📚 _Latest book(s) read?_ <br>
-The Silmarillion _&&_ The Witness for the Prosecution and Other Stories // [Goodreads profile](https://www.goodreads.com/user/show/4239103-agent-x "Goodreads profile for Agent X")
+The Song of Achilles _&&_ The Regatta Mystery and Other Stories // [Goodreads profile](https://www.goodreads.com/user/show/4239103-agent-x "Goodreads profile for Agent X")

 - 🎮 _Games played recently?_ <br>
-Assassin's Creed Valhalla _&&_ Divinity Original Sin 2
+Assassin's Creed Valhalla _&&_ Guild Wars 2

 - 📺 _What is the last TV show that you binge-watched?_ <br>
 Dragon Age: Absolution